maxgmrt/sports_highlights/README.md

 <-a>: path to test audio

-optional arguments:
+## Remarks

-<-v>: path to test video
+The video_utils.py file contains code to build a video file from the predicted highlights.

 ## Author